emunozdc/pyranges_plot/README.md

 The output is an interactive Matplotlib plot.
 To obtain it we just need to provide the data, the engine and the name of the id column.
-However the engine and the id column can be set previously so there is no need to specify them anymore while plotting:
+However, the engine and the id column can be set previously so there is no need to specify them anymore while plotting: